uchicago-capp-30320/new-arrivals-chi/docs/models/model.md

 <br>

 **organization**
 Represents organizations whose information is provided on the New Arrivals Chi platform.
 Contains information regarding the general public facing operations.
-The raw bytes of image (oganization's logo) are uploaded to our Heroku cloud provider and referenced via associated URLs in this table.
+The raw bytes of image (oganization's logo) are uploaded to our AWS S3 bucket and referenced via associated URLs in this table.

 | Name        | Type    | Description                                                 |
 |-------------|---------|-------------------------------------------------------------|